Marley Spearman

 Marley Joan Spearman (née Baker, later Harris, 11 January 1928 – 19 August 2011) She won the British Ladies Amateur in 1961 and 1962 and the English Women's Amateur Championship in 1964.
-She was in four Curtis Cup teams, in 1958, 1960, 1962 and 1964.
+She was in three Curtis Cup teams, in 1960, 1962 and 1964.

 Golf career

 Spearman didn't start playing golf until she was in her early 20s, and first came to prominence in 1953 when reached the fifth round of the English Women's Amateur Championship and the final of the Worplesdon Mixed Foursomes.
 In 1955 she won the Middlesex title for the first time and played for England in the Women's Home Internationals.
 She would win the Middlesex championship eight times between 1955 and 1965 and represented England in the home internationals each year in that period.
 In 1958 she won the Spalding Women's Open Stroke Play at Moor Park, three strokes ahead of Elizabeth Price.